 Dr Masci wrote a paper on this topic a few years ago.
 Most plantaris tendon injury cases have a few standard features.

-Firstly, most patients have pin-point pain at the inside (or medial side) of the Achilles.
+Firstly, most patients experience pinpoint pain on the inside (medial) side of the Achilles tendon.
 They often point to their Achilles pain with one finger.
 Secondly, the Achilles tendon is most tender at this pain point (see diagram below).
-Finally, ultrasound shows a more prominent and enlarged plantaris tendon than normal and corresponding tendinosis on the inside of the Achilles tendon.
-A special ultrasound called Ultrasound Tissue Characterisation is helpful to confirm plantaris interference.
+Finally, ultrasound reveals a more prominent and enlarged plantaris tendon than usual, along with corresponding tendinosis on the inside of the Achilles tendon.
+A special ultrasound technique, Ultrasound Tissue Characterisation, helps confirm plantaris interference.
 Combining ultrasound with UTC will pick up over 90% of cases.

-We are unsure how many patients with Achilles pain have an enlarged plantaris tendon, but we think it’s small number.
+We are unsure how many patients with Achilles pain have an enlarged plantaris tendon, but we estimate it to be a small number.

 feeling for plantaris tendon

-Treatment is similar to patients with Achilles pain and swelling from other causes.
+Treatment is similar for patients with Achilles pain and swelling caused by other conditions.
 However, a recent paper co-authored by Dr Masci suggests that exercise should be modified to reduce the pressure between the two tendons.
-It would be best to avoid heavy loading of the Achilles at the top and bottom of a calf raise.
-Again, working closely with an experienced therapist who can guide you in this program is essential.
+It is best to avoid heavy loading of the Achilles tendon at the top and bottom of a calf raise.
+Working closely with an experienced therapist who can guide you through this program is essential.

-We use other treatments such as shockwave, GTN patches, and tendon injections with some success.
+We also use other treatments, such as shockwave therapy, GTN patches, and tendon injections, with some success.

 In persistent cases, Dr Masci injects hyaluronic acid between the two tendons to reduce the pressure between tendons.
 We often use hyaluronic acid injections for arthritis.
-However, hyaluronic acid injection is often used for Achilles pain if the plantaris tendon is involved.
+However, hyaluronic acid injection is often used to treat Achilles pain when the plantaris tendon is involved.

 Finally, some problematic cases need surgery to remove the plantaris tendon.
-This surgery is usually performed with a local anaesthetic.
+This surgery is typically performed under local anaesthesia.
 Evidence from a paper by Dr Masci suggests that outcomes of plantaris tendon surgery are good in the short and long term, with patients resuming full activity in most cases.
-However, surgery is not without risk, so it should be only reserved for people who have failed other treatments, including a hyaluronic acid injection.
+However, surgery is not without risk, so it should be reserved only for people who have failed other treatments, including a hyaluronic acid injection.

 In some cases, the plantaris tendon ruptures.
 Generally, ruptures occur in the lower part of the calf near the Achilles tendon and can be mistaken for an Achilles tendon rupture.

 Symptoms of plantaris tendon rupture include sudden pain, swelling, and limping close to the Achilles tendon.
-In some cases, plantaris tendon tear occurs in the mid-calf mimicking a calf muscle tear.
+In some cases, a plantaris tendon tear occurs in the mid-calf, mimicking a calf muscle tear.

-We use ultrasound or MRI to diagnose a complete plantaris tendon rupture.
+We use ultrasound or MRI to diagnose a complete rupture of the plantaris tendon.

-Treatment is similar to Achilles pain: boot or heel raises for a few days, loading exercises for the calf, and a progressive return to running.
+Treatment is similar to that for Achilles tendon pain: a boot or heel raise for a few days, calf-loading exercises, and a progressive return to running.

-Think about the plantaris in challenging cases of Achilles tendonitis.
-Also, sudden pain near the Achilles or lower calf could be a plantaris tendon injury.
+Consider the plantaris in cases of Achilles tendonitis that are particularly challenging.
+Additionally, sudden pain near the Achilles or lower calf may indicate a plantaris tendon injury.
 You should see an experienced Sports Doctor for a proper diagnosis and management plan.